-- A. Has the inmate been convicted of sexually violent criminal offenses against two or more victims?
+- A. Has the inmate been convicted of a sexually violent criminal offense specified in WIC 6600 against two or more victims?
 (Yes/No) - B. Does the inmate have a diagnosed mental disorder that predisposes the person to the commission of criminal sexual acts?
-(Yes/No) - C. Is the inmate likely to engage in sexually violent predatory behavior as a result of his/her diagnosed mental disorder without appropriate treatment and custody?
+(Yes/No) - C. Is the inmate likely to engage in sexually violent predatory criminal behavior as a result of his/her diagnosed mental disorder without appropriate treatment and custody?
 (Yes/No)